Spotlight on the latest rewards trends across Southeast Asia

 Looking forward to 2025, organisations on the whole are cautiously optimistic, though the degree differs by geographical markets and industries.
 For instance, the technology, fintech, energy, manufacturing and Infrastructure sectors will likely see higher projected increments than the others.
 We also predict that organisational restructuring will be a recurring motif, which ties in with the need for more specialist skills (e.g. job (re)sizings, Rewards harmonisations) to compete in today’s market.
 In sum, clients/organisations need to be able to communicate their Total Rewards philosophy clearly so that their EVP is evident as many candidates/employees still prioritise compensation, especially fixed cash, as the main avenue of consideration.
 From a candidate point of view, upskilling (e.g. ability to partner/front stakeholders, including how they conduct themselves during offer negotiations) is vital as competition for operational Rewards proficiencies within Southeast Asia will only continue to intensify.

 If you are looking to grow your Reward, HR Data, HRIS, and/or Payroll team, or if you are operating in the Rewards space and wish to consider a career move, please reach out to us today.
-Charlotte and I, are both based in Singapore and are very happy to support and advise you on all your recruitment needs.
+Charlotte and the team in Singapore, are very happy to support and advise you on all your recruitment needs.

 Jobs in SouthEast Asia